liao-frank/rooms/README.md

 Rooms is a client library for synchronizing state among multiple clients without servers.

-Under the hood, Rooms uses WebRTC which is not technically a serverless technology.
-Rooms is called a "serverless" library because of:

-1. The nature of WebRTC, being generally serverless once P2P connections are established
-2. The existence of free, reputable TURN servers
-3. The plug-and-play nature of the library

 Rooms attempts to simplify the creation of multiplayer websites.
-Think in terms of chatrooms, online party games,
+Think in terms of chatrooms, party games, collaborative whiteboarding, etc.

 ## Status